 For eRedCap with reduced peak date rate and reduced baseband bandwidth in FR1, only 25 PRBs for 15kHz SCS and 12RBs for 30kHz SCS are allocated for PDSCH transmission.

-For RedCap UE with HD-FDD mode, the additional test parameters are specified in Table 5.5.1-1.
+For RedCap and eRedCap with HD-FDD mode, the additional test parameters are specified in Table 5.5.1-1.

 Table 5.5.1-1: Additional test parameters for HD-FDD single carrier